 “Okay, boss.
 Did we pass the audition?”
 Mike was hoping to be in the movie.
 But I had to be honest.
 They played best on their own material.
 Their blues roots were Southern deep but the movie was about frat boys in the 50’s.

 “Y’all is always my favorites, Tom.
-I could probably sell ya but I know yer headed fer glory doing your own music.
+I could probably sell ya.
+I know yer headed fer glory doing your own music.
 Doin’ a movie’s only a detour to real fame.”

 We left it at that.

 Belushi wanted to drive the Wreck back to Hollywood.
-He was due to fly back to the City that night.
+He a flight back to the City that night.
 We tore up Laurel Canyon.
-I pretended it was a roller coaster ride, sitting on top of the seat back with both arms in the arm.
+I pretended it was a roller coaster ride, sitting on top of the seat back with both arms in the air.
 My Baptist ways must have gotten God’s attention because I didn’t die.
 Belushi was recklessly driving the wreck while wrecked.

 “Wanna go to the beach and check out the surfer girls?”
 I suggested.
 “We could eat at Wimpy Burgers at the Huntington Pier.”